 - Obtain a higher level of verification when needed.
 For example, when suspicious identity attributes are present, utilize dynamic Knowledge-Based-Authentication (KBA), i.e. Out-Of-Wallet questions to execute a series of multiple choice queries that only your actual customer would be able to answer.

 - Use your own internal data to verify a customer.
 You have a ton of valuable information on your customers.
 Previously, there was no easy way to systematically use this information in your authentication process.
-However, now there are solutions out there like IDology’s ExpectID Enterprise that allow you to generate your own KBA questions using proprietary data behind your firewall.
+However, now there are solutions out there like IDology’s ExpectID Customer Based Authentication that allow you to generate your own KBA questions using proprietary data behind your firewall.

 - Automate and improve your manual review process.
 It is no longer sufficient to obtain a fax (that could have been easily tampered) of a customer’s driver’s license or passport.
 By utilizing a solution that allows a customer to scan a photo ID and confirm validity, along with performing additional checks not only reduces fraud, but also improves customer experience and acquisition.
 Check out our new IDScan solution for more details.